CalebPaul/Rain-Delay-Lite-Android/README.md

 ## Known Bugs

-_App is in process, API functionality not yet integrated._
+_App is currently in process, and incomplete._
+_Latitude and longitude values for API call are currently hard coded in._
+_Retrieval of latitude and longitude from device GPS is not yet implemented._

 ## Specifications
 * On opening app:
     - App displays main activity with a button for viewing a 5 day forecast, and a button for setting riding conditions.
-    - '5 day forecast' button triggers a toast letting the user know that the feature is coming soon.
+    - '7 day forecast' button displays recycler view with weather summary, wind speed, and temperature values.
     - 'set riding conditions' button takes user to a new activity with input fields.

 * On Set Conditions Activity: